Here at New College

 Right here at the college we offer

-- Speaking and oral presentation practice at the Communication Café in Wilson Hall, every Thursday at 5:00pm for the first two months of each semester (in partnership with the ELL program).
+- Speaking and oral presentation practice at the Communication Café in Wilson Hall, in-person during a regular school year (in partnership with the ELL program).

 - One-on-one writing instruction.
 Book an appointment here.